Skip to content

 // Caller just makes the change - event handler does the UI work

-By default, createObject generates a 6-character alphanumeric ID.
-Provide your own via data.id:
+By default, createObject mints a 6-character alphanumeric basename.
+Provide your own via options.basename for meaningful identifiers:

-• Fire-and-forget creation — Know the ID immediately without awaiting the response.
+• Fire-and-forget creation — Know the location immediately without awaiting the response.

-• Meaningful IDs — Use domain-specific IDs like user-123 or doc-abc for easier debugging and external references.
+• Meaningful identifiers — Use domain-specific names like welcome or 2026-budget for easier debugging and external references.

 // Fire-and-forget: create and reference without waiting

-• Must be unique within the space (throws if ID exists)
+• Must be unique within its collection (throws if the location already exists).

 Authentication